-Project Purposes.
+Project Purposes

 Individual authorization statutes establish project purposes.
 Generally, M&I projects are part of larger, multi-purpose projects such as those built for irrigation water supply, flood control, and hydro power.
 This is not necessarily so for rural water supply projects, although nearly half of the rural water supply projects authorized to date are somehow connected to previously authorized irrigation facilities under the Pick-Sloan Missouri Basin Program (PSMBP), or otherwise related to water service anticipated but not received under earlier PSMBP authorizations.

-Financing Mechanism.
 Projects are financed and constructed up front by the federal government, and costs for M&I portions of such projects are generally repaid 100%, with interest, via "repayment contracts."
-Congress generally has authorized more favorable repayment terms for several "rural water supply" projects.
+Congress generally has authorized more favorable repayment terms for rural water supply projects.
 The federal cost-share for these projects has averaged 64%, but ranges from 15% to 80% for non-Indian rural water supply projects.

-Eligibility Requirements.
-Generally, local governments and organizations such as irrigation, water, or conservation districts, may approach the Bureau and /or Congress for project support.
+Generally, local governments and organizations such as irrigation, water, or conservation districts may approach Reclamation and/or Congress for project support.
 All construction project funding must be appropriated by Congress.
-As noted earlier, the Bureau only works on projects located in the 17 western states (32 Stat.
+As noted earlier, Reclamation only works on projects located in the 17 western states (32 Stat.
 388; 43 U.S.C. §391 et seq.), unless specifically authorized.
+Reclamation published an interim final rule, which establishes criteria for developing new rural supply projects.4 The rule does not apply to previously authorized projects.